Distributed Stochastic Constrained Composite Optimization over Time-Varying Network with a Class of Communication Noise: Problem setting and preliminaries

 The stochastic methods in this paper is first-order stochastic approximation based.
 We make some assumptions on subgradients of the objective functions.
 We assume that the nodes can only compute the noisy subgradients of its corresponding objective functions.
 In what follows, we use $\huaF_t$ to denote the $\sigma$-algebra of the history up to time $t$.
-In this paper, we assume that all random processes are adapted to the filtration $\huaF_t$. \begin{ass} \textnormal{At any point $x\in\huaX$, let the stochastic subgradient $\ww{g}_i(x)$ be such that $\mbb E[\ww{g}_i(x)|\huaF_{t-1}]=g_i(x)\in\partial f_i(x)$ and $\mbb E[\|\ww{g}_i(x)\|^2|\huaF_{t-1}]\leq G_f^2$.} \end{ass}
+In this paper, we assume that all random processes are adapted to the filtration $\huaF_t$.
+The following assumption on stochastic gradient is standard in stochastic constrained convex optimization studies (\cite{md}, \cite{sto}). \begin{ass} \textnormal{At any point $x\in\huaX$, let the stochastic subgradient $\ww{g}_i(x)$ be such that $\mbb E[\ww{g}_i(x)|\huaF_{t-1}]=g_i(x)\in\partial f_i(x)$ and $\mbb E[\|\ww{g}_i(x)\|^2|\huaF_{t-1}]\leq G_f^2$.} \end{ass}